How the Finnish Red Cross is using donated funds in the Ukraine crisis

 Collection expenses vary by year and collection.
 In the collection for Ukraine, however, we have made exceptional savings in collection expenses, as several media have taken part by offering free visibility for the collection and many banks have waived their service fees.

-We will know the precise percentage of the expenses after the collection ends, but the expenses have been very small thus far:
+We will only know the precise percentage of the expenses after the collection ends, but the expenses have been very small thus far:

 - 3.4 per cent in 2022 including personnel costs

-- 4.1 per cent in 2023
+- 4.1 per cent in 2023.

 Why do you not use all donated funds immediately?

-The conflict has caused immense humanitarian distress, and the need for aid grows by the day.
-This means that aid will be needed for a very long time even after the fighting one day comes to an end.
+The conflict has caused large-scale humanitarian suffering and destruction.
+Help will be needed for a long time even after the fighting some day comes to an end.
+In particular, the need for basic healthcare, physical and mental rehabilitation, and securing livelihoods will persist for a long time.